josemquinta15/josemquinta15/README.md

 - 🤓 I'm currently studying Software Engineering at the Pontific Catholic University of  Chile
 - 🔭 I'm currently working on the assistantships of
     - Software Engineering 👨‍💻
-    - Introduction to Programming
+    - Introduction to Programming 💻
-    - Infraestructure for Business Intelligence.
+    - Infraestructure for Business Intelligence 🇧🇮.
 - 🌱 I’m currently learning everything 🤣
 <!--
 - 👯 I’m looking to collaborate on ...